aetperf/aetperf.github.io/_posts/2025-03-31-Arnold-tongues-with-Numba-Numba-CUDA-and-Datashader.md

 Within the tongue-shaped regions, the original oscillator synchronizes with the forcing oscillator, either matching its frequency exactly or locking onto a rational multiple of it.
 This phenomenon is known as frequency locking or mode locking.
 These rational frequency ratio $p/q$ are such that the integers $p$ and $q$ are relative primes.

-These tongues are named Vladimir Arnold, a great Russian mathematician known for his contributions to many fields.
+These tongues are named after Vladimir Arnold, a great Russian mathematician known for his contributions to many fields.

 <p align="center">
   <img width="600" src="/img/2025-03-31_01/Arnold_1963.jpg" alt="Vladimir Arnold in 1963">